CunningDJ/hue-lib/README.md

 ## Setup Instructions:
 1. `npm install hue-lib`
-2. Respond to the command prompts for setup on the very first require.
+2. Respond to the command prompts for setup.
 You'll need physical access to your Hue Bridge.
+Follow the [Special Setup Instructions](#special-setup-instructions) if you don't have physical access to the Hue bridge during `npm install`.

 ## Import Instructions
 `let hue = require('hue-lib');`